[Avg. reading time: 5 minutes]

 Basic Rules

-Square brackets [ ] hold an array of data.
+- Square brackets [ ] represent an array

 JSON Values